 Media and access

 What WebRTC does is allow the access to devices.
 You can access the microphone of your device, the camera that you have on your phone or laptop – or it can be a screen itself.
-You can capture the screen of the user and then have that screen shared or recorded remotely.
+You can capture the display of the user and then have that screen shared or recorded remotely.

 Whatever WebRTC does that does in the real time, enabling live interactions.